okoseoglu/okoseoglu.github.io/_posts/2021-05-20-terese-cristiansson.md

 tags: journalism featured work
 ---

+TV4 is a Swedish television network which was launched in 1990, and became the largest Swedish television channel in 1994.
+Today, it is one of the top two television channels in Sweden.

 Some other TV4 stories contributed as either an interpreter or a researcher:

 [<i>Frikostiga bygglov i Turkiet kritiseras efter jordbävningen</i>](https://www.tv4play.se/klipp/1d80958281f87471b50a)